Solar panels

 Guide to solar panels

-Solar PV systems need little maintenance; ask your installer for the exact upkeep requirements before installing solar panels.
-Advice on solar PV panel maintenance is available via Energy Saving Trust.
+Solar panel systems need little maintenance; ask your installer for the exact upkeep requirements before installing solar panels.
+Advice on solar panel maintenance is available via Energy Saving Trust.